Written by Susannah Marshall, BSN, RN-BC, CCM

 These breathing techniques can be incredibly helpful, especially when working with an upset patient.
 These are great tools for a “pseudo” break because it’s possible to still pay attention to patients, while taking a moment to ground yourself in the moment.

-Cultivating kindness and grace toward yourself: Dr. Neff posts regular tips for self-compassion on her Facebook page.
-She teaches that one way to cultivate kindness toward yourself is by “Speaking (and thinking!) kindly about yourself.”
-Often we are hard on ourselves without even realizing it.
-But if we pay attention to our thoughts and catch ourselves saying something negative, we can take a moment to rephrase our concern in a more productive light.
+Dr. Neff teaches that one way to cultivate kindness toward yourself is by “speaking (and thinking!) kindly about yourself.”
+Often, we are hard on ourselves without even realizing it.
+But, if we pay attention to our thoughts and catch ourselves saying something negative, we can take a moment to rephrase our concern in a more productive light.
 This saves time and energy, and keeps us moving in the right direction.

-So instead of saying “I can’t believe I overslept and missed my bus.
+So, instead of saying “I can’t believe I overslept and missed my bus.
 That was so stupid of me!” you can say something like “Ugh, I’m so bummed I missed my bus.
 This really sucks.
 I must have been really tired.
 I should let my boss know that I am on my way, and try to get some extra sleep tonight so hopefully this won’t happen again.
 Even though I overslept, I am still a good nurse and care about my patients.
 I just made a mistake, like all people do from time to time.”
-In Dr. Neff’s recent Facebook post, she also includes the following five tips for cultivating kindness toward ourselves:
+Here are Dr. Neff’s five tips for cultivating kindness toward ourselves:

 Spend time doing things you truly enjoy